patrickfox/modern_a11y/src/articles/using-tabindex.md

 ### Overdoing It

+_Note: this version of Amex's site no longer exists, adn teh problem has been remedied, somewhat._

 A great example of overdoing it can be found on AmericanExpress.com.
 If you have an Amex account, log in and check out the home page using a screen reader.
 Start tabbing and you'll see that many things that are not actionable(headings, paragraphs, etc.) are focusable.
 A DOM query shows 154 elements with tabindex.

 When an focusable element receives focus, a screen reader will read its contents aloud.
-The developers intentions are good(albeit misinformed), as they are attempting to improve the keyboard accessibility of the page by making important copy(heaings, paragraphs, summaries) focusable.
+The developers intentions are good (albeit misinformed), as they are attempting to improve the keyboard accessibility of the page by making important copy (headings, paragraphs, summaries) focusable.

 ![A screen shot of the American Express web site showing 154 instances of tabindex in the DOM](/img/amex.jpg)